 Benny and the Greycats is a personal and urgent new show that brings together theatre with jazz, 60s pop and contemporary composition to create a unique performance experience that connects the sounds and atmosphere of the industrial steel city of Sheffield with the landscapes and railways of South India.

 This is a migration story inspired by Suzanne Gorman’s own family history and sheds light on the often overlooked Anglo-Indian community.

-After playing in a swing band in Madras (now Chennai), three Anglo-Indian brothers come to Sheffield in the 1960s and attempt to make it in an unexpectedly hostile music industry.
+After playing in a swing band in Madras (now Chennai), a family of Anglo-Indians come to Sheffield in the 1960s.
 Their journey unleashes themes of migration, work, conflicting communities, mental health and the legacy of colonialism.

 Images from Barbican Open Lab